MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-rolling-upgrade.md

 ## Run the upgrade

+To run the upgrade, follow these steps:

 1. Select **Fabric** > **Storage** > **File Servers**.
 Right-click the SOFS > **Upgrade Cluster**.

 2. In the Upgrade Wizard > **Nodes**, select the nodes you want to upgrade or **Select All**.
 Select **Physical computer profile**, and select the profile for the nodes.

 3. In **BMC Configuration**, select the Run As account with permissions to access the BMC or create a new account.
 In **Out-of-band management protocol**, select the protocol that the BMCs use.
 To use DCMI, select **IPMI**.
 DCMI is supported even though it's not listed.
 Ensure that the correct port is listed.

 4. In **Deployment Customization**, review the nodes to upgrade.
 If the wizard couldn't figure out all the settings, it displays a **Missing Settings** alert for the node.
 For example, if the node wasn't provisioned by bare metal, BMC settings might not be complete.
-Fill in the missing information.
+Fill in the missing information as below:
     - Enter the BMC IP address if required.
 You can also change the node name.
 Don't clear **Skip Active Directory check for this computer name** unless you're changing the node name and you want to ensure the new name isn't in use.
     - In the network adapter configuration, you can specify the MAC address.
 Do this if you're configuring the management adapter for the cluster, and you want to configure it as a virtual network adapter.
 It's not the MAC address of the BMC.
 If you choose to specify static IP settings for the adapter, select a logical network and an IP subnet if applicable.
 If the subnet contains an address pool, you can select **Obtain an IP address corresponding to the selected subnet**.
 Otherwise, enter an IP address within the logical network.
 :::moniker range=">=sc-vmm-2016 <=sc-vmm-2022"